-TG4001 is under development for HPV-positive squamous cell carcinomas of the head and neck (SCCHN) at an advanced stage.
+TG4001 is under development for HPV-16 positive recurrent/metastatic cancers, including squamous cell carcinomas of the head and neck (SCCHN).

 Backed by the proof of concept obtained during a phase 1/2 clinical trial in pre-cancerous lesions of the cervix (cervical intraepithelial neoplasia CIN 2/3), the Company shifted the focus of its development to patients with advanced, HPV-positive cancers, particularly head and neck cancers, in combination with Immune checkpoint inhibitors.